-All ticketholders for the upcoming 2021-2022 Broadway at The National season will be required to provide proof of full vaccination against Covid-19.
+All ticketholders age 12 and up will be required to provide proof of full vaccination against Covid-19 for the upcoming 2021-2022 Broadway at The National season.

 Guests under age 12 or those who need a reasonable accommodation for medical reasons or due to a sincerely-held religious belief must provide proof of a negative Covid-19 PCR test taken within 72 hours prior to entering the theatre, or a negative COVID-19 antigen test taken within 6 hours of entering the theatre.
 Home tests are not accepted.